vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-LLMs.md

 This additional context is called prompt.
 Systematic development of the prompt is called prompt engineering.

+## Trade-offs in Prompting
+- Longer the prompt the more expensive in terms of time and compute.
+For example, more examples provided, the longer prompt.
-If the model changes the prompt may stop being optimal, in that case there is little point over-optimizing it.
+- If the model changes the prompt may stop being optimal, in that case there is little point over-optimizing it.
 For example, ChatGPT or GPT-4 is changed often by OpenAI.

 ## Task Instruction (Zero-Shot Prompting)